Chris White (musician): The Zombies

 White replaced the Zombies' initial bass guitarist, Paul Arnold, and became one of the band's two main songwriters, alongside Rod Argent.
 He wrote two tracks on their US debut album, The Zombies, released in January 1965.
 On the UK debut release, Begin Here, he had three tracks.
 For the Zombies' performances in the 1965 film Bunny Lake Is Missing White wrote "Nothing's Changed" and "Remember You".

+An album, Begin Here (renamed to The Zombies when released in the US) would follow.
+They would appear on American television for the first time on January 12 1965, when they appeared on the first episode of Hullabaloo.

+The Zombies would have another chart-topper in 1964 with Tell Her No. The group continued to record successfully through the 1960s, but disbanded in December 1967, reportedly over management disagreements.
+A second album was released in 1968 titled Odessey and Oracle, which featured the song Time of the Season.
+Time of the Season is one of the Zombies most successful singles, along with She’s Not There.

-He also wrote seven of the twelve songs on the band's second and final album and generally acknowledged masterpiece, Odessey and Oracle.
+One of the main songwriters of the band, he also wrote seven of the twelve songs on the band's second and final album and generally acknowledged masterpiece, Odessey and Oracle.
 White also contributed lead vocals to "Butcher's Tale (Western Front 1914)" and a verse of "Brief Candles".
 Some releases of "She's Not There" attribute Chris as the composer instead of Rod Argent.

 His song "I Love You", originally recorded by the Zombies in 1965, was a hit for the band People! in 1968.

 In March 2008, White began a series of live performances with the other three surviving members of the Zombies, including the first complete performances of the album Odessey and Oracle, in celebration of the 40th anniversary of its release.

 While White is not a member of The Zombies’ current lineup, he has rejoined the group on several tours featuring the surviving original lineup between 2008 and 2019 to play Odessey and Oracle in its entirety.